tomduck/pandoc-eqnos/README.md

 The markdown syntax extension used by pandoc-eqnos was developed in [pandoc Issue #813] -- see [this post] by [@scaramouche1].

-To mark an equation for numbering, add an id to its attributes:
+To mark an equation for numbering, add an identifier to its attributes:

     $$ y = mx + b $$ {#eq:id}

-The prefix `#eq:` is required. `id` should be replaced with a unique identifier composed of letters, numbers, dashes, slashes and underscores.
+The prefix `#eq:` is required. `id` should be replaced with a unique string composed of letters, numbers, dashes and underscores.
 If `id` is omitted then the equation will be numbered but unreferenceable.

 To reference the equation, use